Rithyam/Portfolio/README.md

 # Rithyam Pathak | Competitive Programmer

-## Hello Everyone, I am Vinayak and this is the repository for my portfolio website..!!
+## Hello Everyone, I am Rithyam and this is the repository for my portfolio website..!!